koleva26k/programming_basics/README.md

-Exercises done during the course Programming Basics with Python.
+Exercises done during the course Programming Basics with Python from SoftUni.